Mergenthaler Linotype Company

-The Mergenthaler Linotype Company is a corporation founded in the United States in 1886 to market the Linotype machine (/ˈlaɪnəˌtaɪp, -noʊ-/), a system to cast metal type in lines (linecaster) invented by Ottmar Mergenthaler.
-It became the world's leading manufacturer of book and newspaper typesetting equipment; outside North America, its only serious challenger for book typesetting was the Anglo-American Monotype Corporation.
-Starting in 1960, the Mergenthaler Linotype Company became a major supplier of phototypesetting equipment which included laser typesetters, typefonts, scanners, typesetting computers.
+The Mergenthaler Linotype Company was a company founded in the United States in 1886 to market the Linotype machine (/ˈlaɪnəˌtaɪp, -noʊ-/), a system to cast metal type in lines (linecaster) invented by Ottmar Mergenthaler.
+It became the world's leading manufacturer of newspaper and book typesetting equipment.
+Its main competitor was the American Intertype Corporation and the British-American Monotype Corporation.

+Starting in the late 1950s, the Mergenthaler Linotype Company became a major supplier of phototypesetting equipment which included laser typesetters, raster image processors, scanners, and typesetting computers.

 In 1987, the US-based Mergenthaler Linotype Company became part of the German Linotype-Hell AG; in the US the company name changed to Linotype Co.
 In 1996, the German Linotype-Hell AG was taken over by the German printing machine company Heidelberger Druckmaschinen AG.
-A separate business, Linotype Library GmbH was established to manage the digital assets.
-In 2005, Linotype Library GmbH shortened its name to Linotype GmbH, and in 2007, Linotype GmbH was acquired by Monotype Imaging Holdings, Inc., the parent of Monotype Imaging, Inc. and others.
+A separate business, Linotype Library GmbH was established to manage the digital assets (mainly fonts).

+In 2005, Linotype Library GmbH shortened its name to Linotype GmbH, and in 2006, Linotype GmbH was acquired by Monotype Imaging Holdings, Inc., the parent of Monotype Imaging, Inc. and others.
+In 2013, Linotype GmbH officially ends when it is renamed Monotype GmbH.
+In August 2023, Monotype announced that it was discontinuing Linotype.com, effectively closing the business.

 Founding

 The invention of a machine to replace the labor-intensive task of setting type by hand had been tackled by many inventors during the 19th century.
 The most time consumed was not in creating the text, but in returning the characters to their proper position for future use.
-Mergenthaler solved this problem by placing a type mold for a letter on the side of a specially keyed matrix (with multiple matrix/molds available for any given letter).
+Ottmar Mergenthaler solved this problem by placing a type mold for a letter on the side of a specially keyed matrix (with multiple matrix/molds available for any given letter).
 The linotype operator would type in a line of text.
 The machine would drop each matrix with its mold into place, assembling the matrices into a line of text that was needed.
 Hot lead alloy was then forced into the molds of matrices, creating the fresh line of type.